Consider a TeX document circle.tex with

 This strategy is quite common in the TeX world.
 The popular TeX-support programs BibTeX and MakeIndex, which generate bibliographies and indices respectively, both operate this way.

-You can also run the program TeX2page [5] on circle.tex
+You can also run the program TeX2page [5] on circle.tex to get an HTML

 version of the document with the same content.
 As TeX2page is written in

-Scheme, it will automatically convert the \eval
+Scheme, it will automatically convert the \evals in circle.tex

 without requiring you to call Scheme separately.